Mastering butterfly photography isn't so difficult...

 You absolutely need a tripod

 for butterfly photography at night or just after sunrise but it won't help very much

 if you're photographing butterflies during bright

 And please, no flash!
 On-camera flash makes ugly flat light and awful shadows.
 Probably scares the wits out of your butterfly, too!

 good tip if you plan on buying another lens!
 Try it out before you

 buy.
 A good lens will set you back a big chunk of money so don't buy

 one that doesn't give you the results you're looking for!

 You'll need a fast shutter speed for butterfly photography---> 1/250th or faster.
 Turn on the lens Vibration Reduction when you're hand holding your camera.

 Use an aperture of about F8.0.
 There are exceptions to this if you're knowledgeable about exposure and you're in your "creative space".

 The closer you are to a subject... like when you're using a macro, the skinnier the plane of focus.
 I'll show you...

 wide aperture = narrow plane of focus.

 My aperture is f/2.8 - bad choice in this case.
 The aperture is too large because he's moving his wings in and out of the plane of focus.

 There are lots of other factors here, but one major factor is aperture (f-stop)....

 Think of your scene as a loaf of bread with really thin slices...a wide aperture - for example

-When I snapped the shot, the left wing wasn't on the same plane as the right wing (f/2.0) so I should have chosen a deeper depth of field, maybe f/8.0.
+When I snapped the photo, the left wing wasn't on the same plane as the right wing). f2.0 doesn't give enough depth with the butterfly moving his wings in and out of the plane of focus.